smallo-lang/Rick/README.md

 mod                 @ remainder of division of left by right

     @ integer comparisons
-eq                  @ left equal to right neq                 @ left not equal to right gth                 @ left greater than right lth                 @ left less than right geq                 @ left greater than or equal to right
+gth                 @ left greater than right lth                 @ left less than right geq                 @ left greater than or equal to right